 Employee did not take coverage – reclassify them as part-time and they will be tested through the normal Initial Measurement Period testing from their hire date.

-Employee took coverage offered but completed a Standard Measurement Period testand failed to test positive for eligibility– reclassify them as part-time but ensure that you honor the stability period of the last test they completed as eligible.
+Employee took coverage offered but completed another Standard Measurement Period testand failed to test positive for eligibility– reclassify them as part-time but ensure that you honor the stability period of the last test they completed as eligible.

 Employee took coverage offered but has not worked long enough to complete a measurement period test – reclassify them as part-time.
 If the employee works 3 consecutive months below 130 hours of service the company can elect to drop them from coverage and reclassify as part time.
 The employee would then go into the Initial Measurement Period test from their hire date.